 Have you ever been to baby or bridal shower and seen these delicious squares getting snatched up first and wondered how to make easy lemon bars from scratch at home?

 Are you a lemon lover?
+Love lemon bars?
 Great!
 You are not going to want to miss this recipe for Glazed Lemon Loaf.
 It's one of my most popular recipes.
 A vintage, tried-and-true recipe that I think you are going to love!
+This is a classic lemon bar recipe that a beginner baker could make!

 WHY YOU'LL LOVE THIS RECIPE